 In the southeast of the department of Nariño, there is a municipality called El Tablón de Goméz, home to the producers from El Tablón.
 Tablón de Gómez, or El Tablón as people in the region call it, is a tiny community nestled in the Macizo Colombiano, with a very strong indigenous influence and culture.
 In the 16th century when El Tablón was inhabited by indigenous tribes, there were many rattlesnakes in the region.
 The indigenous loved the harmonious music of rattles so made and wore jewellery and accessories, that made similar sounds.
 In their rituals and spiritual events, they danced and their accessories would sound out like rattles, which could be heard from all over.

-“With delicious acidic notes of mangosteen, orange peel and red apple, El Cascabel has a silky body with vanilla and caramel favours.”
+“El Tablón is a coffee with notes of mangosteen, orange peel and red apple, with a silky body with vanilla and caramel flavours.”

-1,500 – 2,100 MASL
+1,600 – 2,100 MASL